aylinko/aylinkosar.github.io/index.md

 title: "Home"
 ---

-A little about me, in 2019 I received a Masters in Information Technology and Analytics from Rutgers University.
-My experience includes teaching two online graduate level courses, Big Data Analytics and Visualization and Special Topic in Management: Analytics and Visualization, at the School of Business at Rutgers University - Camden during the Fall 2019 and Fall 2021 semester.
-For both courses, the students were taught how to use R for data analytics, visualize data, analyze and create machine learning models, in addition to creating visualizations and a dashboard using Tableau.

-Currently, I am job hunting for any position, ideally outside of academia, while working on a personal project.
-My project is a site to help individuals learn how to program in R, Python and how to use Tableau.

-Other than the above, when I am not working on something, I enjoy taking a break by watching Netflix and travel to as many places as I can, internationally and locally, whenever there is a chance to.
+As you already know, my name is Aylin, based in the USA.
+In 2019, I received a Masters in Information Technology and Analytics from Rutgers University and started out in academia.
+First by analyzing data and using creative skills such as editing and recording video content for educational Youtube videos for one department at Rutgers while working on my Masters degree.
+Once I graduated with my Masters, I moved on to teaching first by becoming a Teaching Assistant and then eventually a Lecturer at the School of Business at Rutgers University - Camden.
+As a Lecturer, I taught mainly data cleaning, data analytics, and visualization using R and Tableau to grad students.

+Now, I am interested in using my diverse skills, background, and abilities to provide freelancing services that would best service individuals.
+As a freelancer, I can provide quality analysis and visualizations for those who need analytic work done or anything that is needed to help you have a successful business.

+<br></br>
+<br></br>

 **SERVICES**

---
+---

 Data Visualization

---
+---

 Data Analysis

-**
+---

 Tutor & Teach (Analytics, Programming, and Visualization)

-**
+---

 Research

-**
+---

 Writing

-**
+---

 Photography

-**
+---

 Travel Planning

-**
+---